How to Transition Your Skincare Routine for Each Season

 Lifestyle Habits: We tend to take longer, hotter showers in cold months and spend more time in the sun during warmer ones.
 Even small seasonal shifts in diet, stress levels, or sleep can impact your skin’s behavior.

-Temperature: Cold weather constricts blood vessels and reduces oil production, leading to dryness and irritation.
-Warmer temperatures increase circulation and trigger more oil and sweat, which can clog pores.
+Temperature: Cold weather may affect circulation and contribute to dryness and reduces oil production, leading to dryness and irritation.
+Warmer temperatures increase circulation and trigger more oil and sweat, which can cause congestion.

-Humidity: Low humidity (common in winter or dry climates) pulls moisture from your skin, while high humidity (often in summer) can trap oil, sweat, and debris, leading to breakouts.
+Humidity: Low humidity (common in winter or dry climates) pulls moisture from your skin, while high humidity (often in summer) can trap oil, sweat, and debris, leading to occasional blemishes.

 By adjusting your skincare with each season, you stay ahead of problems instead of reacting to them later.